Reviewed by Harriet

 But what kind of man do women really want?
 Dyhouse runs through the gamut in the central chapters of the book.
 So we have ‘Prince Charming, Cavaliers, Regency Beaux’ (looks, class, valour plus of course blood and noble birth – Darcy, of course, but living heroes were, and are, frequently idealised in this category – Nelson and Wellington, for example, were extremely popular); ‘Dark Princes, Foreign Powers’ (think Byronic heroes, ‘mad, bad and dangerous to know’ as one of his lovers described him, or Georgette Heyer’s irresistible rakes); ‘Soulmates’ (soulfulness, eternal love, intimacy – doctors popular here, or priests even if, or especially if, celibate) and finally ‘Power’ (‘masterful’ men capable of overpowering women).

 This chapter raises some interesting questions about women’s need, or desire, to be dominated by powerful, sometimes sadistic, men, as for example in the Shades of Grey series.
 This is a sign perhaps that despite the proliferation of strong female heroines in recent decades, many women still enjoy fantasies of subservience to powerful men.
-Dyhouse argues, however, that today’s heroines, whether in print or on the screen, tend to be independent both economically and emotionally, and capable of choice to ‘make mistakes, break relationships, and to start afresh’.
+Dyhouse argues, however, that today’s heroines, whether in print or on the screen, tend to be independent both economically and emotionally, and capable of choice to ‘make mistakes, break relationships, and to start afresh’).

 The final chapter, ‘Sighing for the Moon’, debates the pros and cons of dreaming of an ideal lover.
 If in the past these dreams centred on the heroes of novels, young women in recent decades have focused on celebrities (David Cassidy, One Direction).
-But the continued popularity of romance novels such as those of Mills and Boon suggests that there are still many women for whom the dominant male continues to hold a powerful charge.
+But the continued popularity of romance novels such as those of Mills and Boon suggests that there are still many women for whom the dominant male still holds a powerful charge.
 In the end, Dyhouse can only speculate about a future in which

 men and women see each other less as gendered objects onto which they project their own desires and longings, and instead, strive to relate to each other respectfully as individuals and as human beings.